 I conducted the Farm App project from the scratch.
-The method includes Business Analysis, PACT analysis, user flow, paper sketch, low fidelity to high fidelity wireframes, logo design, style tile, visual design, and the final functional mockup.
+The method includes Business Analysis, PACT analysis, site map, user flow, paper sketch, low fidelity to high fidelity wireframes, logo design, style tile, visual design, and the final functional mockup.

 Click the prototype to try the farm app!